When it comes to branding, consistency is everything.

 What is a brand style guide?

-A brand style guide is a rulebook containing specifications on everything that plays a role in the look and feel of your brand–everything from typography and color to logos and imagery.
-It lets everyone know exactly how to present your brand to the world.
+It also lets everyone know exactly how to present your brand to the world.
 It guides the design for all your content, from blog posts and presentations to office spaces and business cards.

 Luckily for us, many of these brand style guides have been released publicly, so why not capitalize on all of their hard work?